restic/restic/doc/060_forget.rst

 Security considerations in append-only mode
 ===========================================

+.. note:: TL;DR: append-only repositories should use the ``--keep-within``
+    option.
+This will allow you to notice problems with the backup or the compromised host during the specified duration.

 To prevent a compromised backup client from deleting its backups (for example due to a ransomware infection), a repository service/backend can serve the repository in a so-called append-only mode.
 This means that the repository can